 - 4.5.2.1.
 Resits are permitted for both Practice and Theory modules.
 Practice and Theory modules are clearly labelled within Course Handbooks and Module Study Guides. - 4.5.2.2.
-A second resit opportunity, referred to as an extraordinary attempt, may be offered to a student who has not passed a Theory module resit but has achieved at least half the pass mark and has submitted to the final assessment for the module.
-Such an extraordinary attempt is subject to availability, and may be offered on one occasion only during a student's enrolment on the course, and will apply to one module only.
-This extraordinary attempt shall take place at the next appropriate resit opportunity, as determined by the University, unless specified otherwise by relevant PSRB or other external agency.
+A second resit opportunity, referred to as an extraordinary attempt, may be offered to a student who has not passed a Theory module resit.
+Such an extra-ordinary attempt will be subject to availability, will be offered on one occasion only during a student's enrolment on the course, and will apply to one module only.
+This extraordinary attempt will take place at the next appropriate resit opportunity, as determined by the University, unless specified otherwise by relevant Professional, Statutory and Regulatory Body or other external agency.
 The opportunity for an extraordinary attempt is not available for practice modules.